mtsu-cs-summer-research/cloud-infrastructure-2020/README.md

 ```sh
 mpiexec -n 8 singularity run mpitest.sif /opt/mpitest
 ```
-Then you should see the ranks complete the computation (shown WARNINGS still being resolved but shouldn't have any significant impact on the calculations):
+Now you should see the ranks complete the computation (shown WARNINGS still being resolved but shouldn't have any significant impact on the calculations):
 ```text
 WARNING: group: unknown groupid 1000
 WARNING: group: unknown groupid 1000